BaseMax/FirstLLVMC/README.md

 # First LLVM in C (Not c++)

-Generate object code and IR code of a simple program using LLVM in Pure c.
+Generate object code and IR code of a simple program using LLVM in Pure C.

 ## Features